carpentries/instructor-training/_extras/checkout.md

 These checkout steps aim to introduce you to key components of being a Carpentries instructor that are difficult to fully cover in the classroom setting of the two-day training.
 These are:

-1. Contributing to our lesson materials.
-As our materials are developed by the community, we want to ensure that all instructors know where and how to contribute to our materials, particularly so that you can contribute in the future.
+1. Contributing to our materials.
+As our materials are developed by the community, we want to ensure that all instructors know where and how to contribute to them, particularly so that you can contribute in the future.

 2. Participating in the larger Carpentry instructor community.
 We include the community discussion session in the checkout because we hear